The Best Way to Grind Sticky Weed: Tips and Techniques

 Cleaning and Maintaining Your Grinder

 To ensure optimal performance and longevity of your grinder, regular cleaning and maintenance are crucial.
-Sticky weed can accumulate in the grinder's teeth and compartments, affecting the quality of future grinds.
+Sticky herbs can accumulate in the grinder's teeth and compartments, affecting the quality of future grinds.
 Follow these steps to clean and maintain your grinder:

 Disassemble the Grinder: